nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 information for all fastq files.
 It should include the following six columns, strictly in this order:

-  - `prefix` prefix of raw fastq files; it should be the union of all your sample lists
+  - `prefix` prefix of raw fastq files; these should match the entries in the sample list

   - `lane_number` lane number; each sequencing lane should be assigned a different number